Who Was Edward R. Murrow?

-Edward R. Murrow was born on April 25, 1908, in Polecat Creek (near Greensboro), North Carolina.
-In 1935, he became director of talks for CBS.
-He started news broadcasts in 1928 and continued throughout WWII.
-In 1951 he launched the television journalism program, See it Now, which created controversy with an exposé of Joe McCarthy.
+In 1935, Edward R. Murrow became director of talks for CBS.
+He started news broadcasts in 1928 and continued throughout World War II.
+In 1951 he launched the television journalism program, See it Now, which created controversy with an exposé of Joesph McCarthy.
 Murrow left broadcasting in 1961.
-He died on April 27, 1965, in Pawling, New York.

 Born Egbert Roscoe Murrow on April 25, 1908, in Polecat Creek (near Greensboro), North Carolina, Edward R. Murrow grew up in Washington state, and went on to become one of the most highly respected television and radio journalists of the 20th century.
 Murrow spent some of his summer breaks working on a surveying crew in the region.